rserran/ISLP-1/README.md

 **How is this repository arranged?**

 This repository is divided into chapters.
 Each chapter is divided into two subfolders -
-1. R Lab - This contains Python Codes from the R Labs section.
+1. **R Lab:** This contains Python Codes from the R Labs section.
 These are marked according to the relevant sections.
 Therefore, a file named 3.6.3.py means it contains code from Section 3.6.3 of the R Lab (within Chapter 3).
-2. Applied Exercises - This contains Python Codes from Applied Exercises from each chapter.
+2. **Applied Exercises:** This contains Python Codes from Applied Exercises from each chapter.
 The Applied Exercises will contain some sub-questions which ask the reader to interpret the model rather than code it.
 I will provide solutions to those questions for the sake of completeness.